balapitchuka/notes/Programming Languages/java.md

 Float vs Double

 - Difference between float and double is their storage requirement, double is more expensive than float.
-It takes 8 bytes to store a variable while float just takes 4 bytes
+It takes 8 bytes to store a variable while float just takes 4 bytes.

 - It's also worth noting that floating-point numbers or real numbers are `by default double` in Java.